I crammed as much as I could into this Athens Mini Guide, and I’ve probably only scratched the surface.

 Many backpackers and travelers come in and out of the city every day.
 Check out some of the local bars, especially the section of Gazi for nightlife.
 The Athens Backpackers Rooftop Bar (also a convenient hostel) is full of travelers from all over the world!
 Get a drink at the bar and listen to people’s stories of where they’re from and where they’re going.

 When it came to food, we knew very little when we started planning this trip.
-A few visits to our local Greek restaurant got us acquainted with some of the traditional foods that would soon become staples in our diets… Pork souvlaki, spanakopita (spinach pie), traditional Greek salads, hummus and pita, feta cheese and chicken gyros.
+A few visits to our local Greek restaurant got us acquainted with some of the traditional foods that would soon become staples in our diets… Chicken souvlaki, spanakopita (spinach pie), traditional Greek salads, hummus and pita, feta cheese and gyros.
 Many of the restaurants in Greece will offer these staples, and they are out of this world.

 Be sure to grab a gyro from a local street vendor and eat it like a native, right from the wrapper!